Improved bounds on the cop number when forbidding a minor

-In other words, if we find a class of any class of graphs $G_t$ (not only complete graphs) for which the order of the cop number of $G_t$-minor-free graphs is polynomially smaller than that of the number of edges of $G_t$, one gets an improvement towards Meyniel.
+In other words, if we find any class of graphs $G_t$ (not only complete graphs) for which the order of the cop number of $G_t$-minor-free graphs is polynomially smaller than that of the number of edges of $G_t$, one gets an improvement towards Meyniel.